 Support the mission of the Impaqtt Foundation to limit adverse events of immuno-oncology and targeted therapy: #MakeImpaqtt #ProlongLife #SafeMillions #SpreadTheWord #DonateNow

 CHRIS as an ENTREPRENEUR

-What makes CB Boers ORG. is two folds.
+What makes CB Boers Organization is two folds.

 One is the culture that has been built based on a “Fulfill Your Potential” philosophy that means the more successful you become with oncology drugs, the more successful she becomes with her own potential in supporting you.

 Second is her #FamilyFirst mantra.
 CHRIS treats you as if you were her family and as cliché as it may sound, it’s what has really differentiated her from the rest of the competition.

 CHRIS as a STRATEGIST

 Chris loves coaching & mentoring leaders throughout the entire Drug Success Chain.
 She teaches how to achieve Ultimate Drug Success through target strategies and techniques.
 Chris’s teachings are always practical, to the point and effective.

 One of her unique zones are accelerating systems.
 Tiny changes take so little time and not much money but triggers Ultimate Drug Success.

 All her successes have been created with the 80/20 rule and reverse-engineering in mind.
 Both go hand-in-hand.
 Her TARGET Strategy is revolutionary.
 Apply a triple diagnostic approach on adverse events and you will get the same results as with the triple approach in cancer diagnosis.